5 Steps for Getting Started with EU Funding

 You can also visit our short overview of EU funding opportunities for the sector for a brief introduction to the types of funding available.

-Good funding programmes for organisations that are starting out in EU funding include Europe for Citizens and Erasmus+.
-These programmes are broad and, if they are suitable for your organisation, can serve as a gateway to further European funding opportunities.
+Some examples of suitable entry-level programmes are Europe for Citizens and Erasmus+.
 Both have a simplified application processes and extensive national support through the Europe for Citizens contact point at The Wheel, and the Irish national agency for Erasmus+, Léargas.

-Ideally, an organisation would start with a smaller and easier to manage project or as a partner and then work their way up to bigger, more ambitious projects, opportunities for which are ample under programmes like Horizon 2020.
-European funding is a significant undertaking for any organisation.
-It requires an investment or time and skills development for your staff.
-Starting small and working your way up ensures that your organisation has time to gradually build its capacity to engage positively with EU funding, rather that overstretching and over-committing itself to projects that distract from your core work instead of enriching it.
+Starting small and working your way up ensures that your organisation has time to gradually build its capacity to engage positively with EU funding, rather than overstretching and over-committing to projects that distract from your core work instead of enriching it.

 In Step 2, we emphasised the importance of starting small and working your way up in EU funding.
 A good framework to develop your strategy for European projects is to complete a European Development Plan for your organisation, a template for which can be downloaded here .
 The purpose of this plan is to provide form and structure to your organisation’s future in European programmes.

 In the template, you will find a brainstorming activity, which encourages you to list the various opportunities and barriers relating to EU funding for your organisation.
-We recommend doing this activity together with your colleagues.
-EU funded projects have many components: management, financial reporting, administration, etc. It is valuable to assess the ideas and concerns of your whole team.
-This approach also helps you to identify where you need more advice, training or support before undertaking the application process.
+We recommend doing this activity together with your team and even including some board members.
+EU funded projects have many components: management, financial reporting, administration, etc. This approach also helps you to identify where you need more advice, training or support before undertaking the application process.

 Remember: EU funding is not for every organisation!
-This activity encourages you to weigh up the pros and cons and decide if it is a valuable investment of your time and effort.
+This activity will encourage you to weigh up the pros and cons and decide if it is a valuable investment of your time and effort.

 If, after completing the exercise and ensuring you have the necessary information to make an informed decision, you decide that EU funding is a viable option for your organisation, you can move onto the next section of the template, which will ultimately become your organisation’s European Development Plan.
-It encourages you to define your goals for European funding in the short, medium and long term and to summarise what your organisation has to offer in a European partnership.
 The goals set should complement and advance your organisation’s overall strategic objectives.

 This completed plan will keep you on coarse as you navigate the world of European projects.
-You can share it with potential partners to give them an overview of your interests in terms of European funding and, if you are invited into a project, you can refer back to it as a means of ensuring that any partnership you enter is in line with your set goals.
-It is especially important to be diligent about this with European funding given the scale of the opportunities and responsibilities it provides.
+You can share it with potential partners and, if you are invited into a project, you can refer back to it as a means of ensuring that any partnership you enter is in line with your set goals.

 It is much easier to be invited into projects than to be the applicant, particularly if you are just starting out in EU funded projects.
 By observing others, you can learn the dos and don’ts of coordinating a project.
 It is also easier to apply for projects with partners you know and trust, and it reduces risk and ensures the best chances of success for your project.

-- Get involved in EU platforms or networks that are relevant to your organisation and become active members.
-Click here for some examples of EU platforms.
+- Get involved in European platforms or networks that are relevant to your organisation and become an active member.
 Being active on platforms like these can also adds strength to an application as it shows a commitment to working and sharing at a European level.

 - Research projects that have already been carried out in your area and read the partner profiles.
 A simple Google search can yield a lot of interesting projects and usually contains profiles and contact information for the partners involved.
-Get in touch with those who would make good partners and let them know what kind of projects you would be interested in.
 If you can afford the investment, try to make a visit to high potential partners to solidify connections.